 9. Promoting Fair Trade

-Yes, for all custom size rugs and runners, contact your preferred stockist, interior designer or sales representative for a quote.
-For all runners over 2m long, we highly recommend a latex backing as this will help to lock the rug into shape and reduce rug movement.
+Visit our Nook Collection to browse our range of small space rugs.
+For all custom sized rugs and runners, contact your preferred stockist, interior designer or sales representative for a quote.
+Note that for all runners over 2m long, we highly recommend an underlay as this will help to lock the rug into shape and reduce rug movement.

 Because our products are handmade, we do not recommend them for stairway runners.